 - The guides keep the students focused.
 They will point out and discuss exhibits with the children and answer questions the students may have.

 Educational programs are also available at the Ohio River Museum, located just one block from Campus Martius.
-Tour both museums for just $1 more!
+Tour both museums for just $1 more or add tour & programs at both museums for just $3 more!

 Group Programs Available at the Ohio River Museum